• Skip to primary navigation

 This recipe is delicious as is, but feel free to change it up and make it your own by adding any of the following:

-2. Add a handful of chopped up, cooked bacon, or prosciutto.
+2. Add a handful of cooked crumbled bacon, or prosciutto.

 4. Add different combinations of fresh herbs in addition to the basil; think thyme, chives, oregano, parsley, or rosemary.

-5. How about throwing in a cup of fresh summer corn?
+5. How about throwing in a cup of fresh summer corn or even shredded or chopped zucchini?

-6. Or, you could add a thin layer of basil pesto, olive tapenade, or caramelized onions.
+6. Or, you could cover the bottom of the crust with a thin layer of basil pesto, olive tapenade, or caramelized onions.

 Sharon’s tips:

-Don’t have a food processor?
-Place the crackers in a plastic bag and use a rolling pin or the heel of your hand to crush them into fine crumbs.
+• Don’t have a food processor?
+Place the crackers in a plastic bag.
+Then, use a rolling pin or the heel of your hand to crush them.

-If you are using a regular pie crust, be sure to follow the directions to prebake it first and let it cool completely before adding the filling.
+• If you are using a purchased pie crust or puff pastry be sure to follow the directions on the package.
+It needs to be blind-baked first.
+Then, let it cool completely before adding the filling.

 A slice of tomato pie.

-If you love tomatoes as I do, you also might want to check out these popular recipes: Cherry Tomato Pie, Green Tomato Pie, Fried Green Tomatoes, Baked Tomato Casserole, Tomato Cobbler with Cornmeal Cheddar Biscuits, and Muffin Pan Tomato Tarts.
+If you love tomatoes as I do, you also might want to check out these popular recipes: Fried Green Tomatoes, Baked Tomato Casserole, Tomato Cobbler with Cornmeal Cheddar Biscuits, Tomato Gravy, Cucumber and Tomato Salad, Tomato Jam, and Roasted Tomato Soup.

 And, if you like Southern-Style recipes, I know you will love these favorites: Southern Potato Salad, Southern Pecan Praline Cake, Southern-Style Crab Cakes, Southern Field Peas, Traditional Southern Cornbread, and Southern Pimento Cheese Spread.